 - Artwork – We wrote a whole post on different things you can do with artwork besides letting it pile up in a closet or basement.

 “I always file the leftover school photos after I’ve shared them with family, but I am now requesting the digital files!
-If your school photographer doesn’t offer the option to purchase digital files, scan the photos on your home computer or use the Google Photo Scan app to make your own file for your digital library.”
+If your school photographer doesn’t offer the option to purchase digital files, you can scan photos on your home computer or use the Google Photo Scan app to make your own file for your digital library.”